-Follow these simple tips to perform fault domain isolation for your monitored applications.
+Follow these instructions to perform fault domain isolation for your monitored applications from tablet devices.

 Tap a row or appropriate number on the Health Summary page to access all, or only problematic, applications from a real user or synthetic test perspective.

 Show a list of transactions

 Tap the Transactions icon at the end of an application row to see all of the associated transactions.

 Tap a row on the Health Summary page to see application and infrastructure information and trend charts which includes network and data center tier data.

 Tap a row on the Health summary page and tap a KPI row on the Applications page.

 Tap and hold